Updated on 15 July 2023 to be inclusive of the new 3000-Lumen Ammonite Speleo Mark 2 dive light.

 When purchased individually and one by one, Ammonite batteries and light heads do not come with components like chargers, cables etc. which need to be added on.

-Unless you are specifically cave diving the choice will be between the Nautilus and Solaris Nextgen and if you're not going to exceed the maximum depth limit of 150 metres for the LED Nautilus your choice will depend, perhaps not on the power or lumen but on whether you want an adjustable beam focusable dive torch with a Fresnel lens or a 5 LED fixed beam one.
+Unless you are specifically cave diving or need seriously extended burn times underwater the choice will be between the Nautilus and Solaris Nextgen and if you're not going to exceed the maximum depth limit of 150 metres for the LED Nautilus, your choice will depend, perhaps not on the power or lumen but on whether you want an adjustable beam focusable dive torch with a Fresnel lens or a 5 LED fixed beam one.

 What would of course be great is if you could come and visit our store in person at Underwater Explorers and see and feel the difference between these three torches in person.

-But as that's not always possible, what we've done is subtracted the identical elements between these light heads and listed the difference to guide your decision:
+But as that's not always possible, what we've done is subtracted the common elements between these light heads and listed the difference to guide your decision (excluding the Speleo MK1 that was previously reviewed:

 |LED Nautilus||LED Solaris||LED Speleo|